Sepultura: Departure of Max Cavalera, arrival of Derrick Green and Against (1996–2000)

 In August 1996, Sepultura played on the Castle Donington Monsters of Rock main stage with Kiss, Ozzy Osbourne, Paradise Lost, Type O Negative, Biohazard, and Fear Factory.
-The band performed as a three-piece with Andreas Kisser on lead vocals after Max Cavalera left the concert site earlier in the day upon learning of his stepson Dana Wells' death in a car accident.
+The band performed as a three-piece, with Andreas Kisser filling in on lead vocals as Max Cavalera left the concert site earlier in the day upon learning of his stepson Dana Wells' death in a car accident.
 After Wells' funeral, Max returned and continued to tour with Sepultura.
-A few months after Wells' death, the band met with Max and said they wanted to fire their manager Gloria Bujnowski, Max's wife and Dana's mother, and find new management.
+A few months after Wells' death, the band met with Max and said they wanted to fire their manager Gloria Bujnowski, Max's wife and Dana's mother, and find new management, much to the chagrin of Max himself.
 Their reasoning was that Bujnowski was giving Max preferential treatment while neglecting the rest of the band.
-Max, still coming to terms with Wells' death, felt betrayed and quit the band.
-Cavalera's final performance with Sepultura was at the Brixton Academy in England on December 16, 1996.
-Max's split with Sepultura was publicly announced in January 1997, citing his differences with the remaining members of the band and their refusal to renew a management contract with Bujnowski as factors.
+Max's final performance with Sepultura was at the Brixton Academy in England on December 16, 1996.
+Max, still coming to terms with Wells' death and angered by their decision to fire his wife, quit the band shortly after the concert.
+His split with Sepultura was publicly announced in January 1997, citing his differences with the remaining members of the band and their refusal to renew a management contract with Bujnowski as factors.

 I started Sepultura back in the day.
 I used to write that name on my schoolbooks.
 What I'm going through now, is like watching my own son die.
 I cry every day, I feel hurt, sad, angry, it's like half of me has died.